 Fighting climate change one step at a time.

-- Switch to renewable energy.
+Switch to renewable energy.
 This is probably the easiest transition to make.
 There are several providers of 100% renewable electricity out there and most claim to have at least some green gas too.
-Check out Good Energy and Ecotricity as good places to start or see what renewable tariffs your current supplier has to offer.
+Check out Good Energy as a good place to start or see what renewable tariffs your current supplier has to offer.